What is Surrogacy | Become a Parent | Become a Surrogate

 - Does not participate in the following government aid programs: cash assistance, welfare, public housing and section 8.
 All other forms of government assistance will be considered on a case-by-case basis.

-- Live in a surrogate-friendly state in the United States (we are very sorry but we cannot accept gestational carriers who reside in Washington, Nebraska, Louisiana, Michigan, New York, New Jersey).
+- Live in a surrogate-friendly state in the United States (we are very sorry but we cannot accept gestational carriers who reside in Nebraska, Louisiana, Michigan and New York).

 - Has a valid driver’s license.